-Starting the engine when the remote entry transmitter is not detected
+When trying to start the engine while the remote entry transmitter is not detected, the following message appears in the DID.

-Following a failed attempt to start the engine while the remote entry transmitter is not detected, the driver benefits a 1 minute time period to enter a valid code (4 digit personnal code or 6 digit authority code) on the entrance door keypad.
-Once a valid code is entered, the driver has 30 seconds time period to press the ENGINE START button once again and start the engine.
+Following the failed attempt to start the engine, the driver benefits a 1 minute time period to enter a valid code (4-digit personnal code followed by 1/2 key) on the entrance door keypad.

+Once a valid code is entered, the driver has 30 seconds time period to press the START button once again and start the engine.The following message appears.